Kusum4coding/Kusum4coding.github.io/README.md

 # Experience of 8th day..

 The first speaker was Kanwardeep Kalra who is an ICBI certified soft skill trainer  Er.
 Kanwardeep Grewal introduced us to _**“The Journey from Campus to Corporate and Building a Future Beyond the Classroom.”**_ She emphasized that soft skills are as important as technical skills; without them, our technical abilities are less effective.
 We also watched a role play by seniors that demonstrated how to behave during interviews and how to manage our confidence in front of an interviewer.

-Q. What are soft skills?
+- What are soft skills?
-.
-Basic etiquatee
+- Basic etiquatee
-.
-Personality traits
+- Personality traits